sahaiananya/AnanyaSahai_Lab2-Q.2-/AnanyaSahai_Lab2(Q.2)/README.md

 You are a traveler and traveling to a country where the currency denominations are unknown and as you travel, you get to know about the denomination in random order.
-You want to make a payment of amount x, in such a way that the number of notes you give is minimum.
+You want to make a payment of amount x, in such a way that the higher denomination is used to make exact payment.

 //Assume that the denominations are in such a way that any amount can be paid.